-Azalea or also commonly known as rosebay, or rhododendron are common outdoor landscaping plants that contain grayanotoxin.
-This toxin affects the sodium channels in the body, which ultimately affects the heart and skeletal muscle tissue.
-If azalea is ingested by cats, and other small animals, it may cause vomiting, diarrhea, and weakness.
+Yes, Azaleas (commonly known as rosebay or rhododendron) are toxic to cats.
+These popular outdoor landscaping plants contain grayanotoxin, a substance that affects the sodium channels in the body.
+This, in turn, can impact the heart and skeletal muscle tissue.
+When ingested by cats and other small animals, symptoms may include vomiting, diarrhea, and weakness.

 Clinical Signs of Azalea or Rhododendron Poisoning in Cats